rclarsfull/ImageLight/README.md

    TrainANNServer
    ```

-   For Windows you can alternatively use the install `Train ANN.bat` Script.
+   For Windows you can alternatively use the `Train ANN.bat` Script.

 Following these steps should enable you to install Python 3.9 with PATH enabled, extract the ImageLight application, and then install it using `pip install`.
 If you have any questions or need further assistance, feel free to reach out to the application's developer for support.